verilog-to-routing/vtr-verilog-to-routing/doc/src/vtr/run_vtr_flow.rst

     additional parameters for ODIN II that are provided from within the .xml file.

-.. option:: -adder_cin_global

-    Tells ODIN II to connect the first cin in an adder/subtractor chain to a global gnd/vdd net.

 .. option:: -use_odin_simulation

     Tells ODIN II to run simulation.